 The ancestors of the Clooney family were part of an ancient Scottish tribe called the Picts.
 They lived in the lands of Clunie in Stormmot, Perthshire where the name can be found since very early times.

 The surname Clooney was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Clooney family
+Early History of the Clooney family

 This web page shows only a small excerpt of our Clooney research.
 Another 94 words (7 lines of text) covering the years 1214 and 1296 are included under the topic Early Clooney History in all our PDF Extended History products and printed products wherever possible.